 Aside from its headquarters in New York, JetBlue also has a corporate office in Salt Lake City, Utah.

 Hobby Lobby is the biggest chain of arts and crafts stores in the United States.
 It was founded in 1972 by David Green, the son of an Assemblies of God minister.
 According to Green himself, he built his business out of Christian and biblical principles.
 It is closed on Sundays.
+If you are looking to find a hobby or pursue one, this is a great place to start.

 Many may not realize it, but Tyson is quite a religious company.
 It was founded by a devout Christian, John Tyson, in 1935.
 It is so religious that it has employed a team of chaplains to provide spiritual guidance — or “compassionate pastoral care” — to its employees.